PelionIoT/nanostack-border-router/README.md

 <span class="notes">**Note**: This MAC address must be unique within the 6LoWPAN mesh network.</span>

-After changing the radio shield, you need to recompile the application.
+After changing the radio shield, recompile the application.

 #### Wi-SUN RF shield

-Currently there is only one radio shield with a support for Wi-SUN, the STM S2LP radio shield.
+Currently, only one radio shield, the STM S2LP radio shield, supports Wi-SUN.

 ## File system support

-The Application can enable use of file system as instructed in [mbed OS storage documentation](https://os.mbed.com/docs/latest/reference/storage.html).
-File system is not enabled by default due variety of possible configurations.
+The application can use the file system as instructed in [Mbed OS storage documentation](https://os.mbed.com/docs/latest/reference/storage.html).
+The file system is not enabled by default due to a variety of possible configurations.

-Thread network stack is able to write/read network configuration settings to/from file system once the feature is activated.
-Activation happens by telling file system root path to Nanostack.
-To set the root-path, use function:
+Thread network stack is able to write and read network configuration settings to and from the file system after the feature is activated.
+Activation happens by telling the file system the root path to Nanostack.
+To set the root path, use the function:

 `ns_file_system_set_root_path(root-path)`

-Once the root-path is set, Thread stack will read configuration settings from the file system and write configuration back to file system once configuration is changed.
+After you have set the root path, Thread stack reads the configuration settings from the file system.
+Thread stack writes the configuration back to the file system after the configuration changes.

 ## Running the border router application